AdobeDocs/campaign-standard.en/help/channels/using/transactional-message-permission.md

 |Message Template| Message Templates are set to the **Organizational unit** of the**Message Center agent (mcExec)** security group. | Message Templates will be set to the **Organizational unit** of the security group to which the user creating the message template belongs.|
 |Transactional Events| Only users within the **Administrator** security group can create and publish events. | The **MC user** role allows users to create and publish events.|
 |Transactional Message Templates| Transactional Message templates are set to the Organizational unit **All**. | Transaction Message Template will be set to the **Organizational unit** of the security group to which the user creating the message template belongs.|

+## Duplicate transactional events

+When the FEATUREFLAG_MC_DUPLICATE_EVENT feature flag is enabled, a user with the **Administrator** security group ([Functional administrators](../../administration/using/users-management.md#functional-administrators)?) can duplicate an event configuration if it has been published.

+=> Is the FEATUREFLAG_MC_DUPLICATE_EVENT feature flag enabled for all customers or is it only on demand?
+If so, what's the process to request enablement?
+Shall we mention this process in core documentation and/or Release Notes?

+If the feature flag FEATUREFLAT_MC_NONADMINACCESS is also turned on, non-administrator users with the **MC user** role can also access event configurations, but their permission is determined by the **Organizational unit** of the current user and the **Organizational unit** of the event configuration's creator.
+If the user's **Organizational unit** and the creator's **Organizational unit** are in the same **Organizational unit** hierarchy, duplication is allowed.

+For example:
+* If an event configuration is created by a user whose **Organizational unit** is 'France Sales', another user whose **Organizational unit** is 'Paris Sales' will be able to duplicate the event configuration as 'Paris Sales' is part of the 'France Sales' **Organizational unit**.
+* However, a user whose **Organizational unit** is 'San Francisco Sales' will not be able to do so as 'San Francisco Sales' is under the 'US Sales' **Organizational unit**, which is separate from the 'France Sales' **Organizational unit**.

+=> Is the FEATUREFLAT_MC_NONADMINACCESS feature flag enabled for Microsoft only?
+Can it be enabled for other customers on demand?
+If so, what's the process to request enablement?
+Shall we mention this process in core documentation and/or Release Notes?